peap/git-global/README.md

 [![Crates.io](https://img.shields.io/crates/v/git-global.svg)](https://crates.io/crates/git-global)
 [![Crates.io](https://img.shields.io/crates/d/git-global.svg)](https://crates.io/crates/git-global)

-Use `git-global` to keep track of all your local git repositories.
+Use `git-global` to keep track of all your git repositories.

 This is a Rust program that you can put on your `PATH` with `cargo install git-global`, gaining an extra git subcommand that you can run from anywhere.
 To